Rapa Nui Culture!

 Safari Overview

-WHY CHOOSE THIS EXTENSION?
+WHY CHOOSE THIS TRIP?

 • Explore Easter Island’s Mysterious Moai: Stand before the iconic Ahu Tongariki, where 15 towering moai face the Pacific Ocean, and visit Rano Raraku, the volcanic quarry where these statues were carved.